lifeorchess/lifeorchess.github.io/_posts/2021-01-11-improvement-plan.md

 3. Play on average at least two 15+10 rapid games a day.
 Analyze them afterwards.
 4. Read through Dan Heisman's [A Guide to Chess Improvement: The Best of Novice Nook](https://www.amazon.com/dp/B004Z99LUM/).

 First goal is to get a stable rating around 1350.
-I believe it’s possible within a month.